FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 dwelling house situate at 1 The Bungalow, Donnellan’s Buildings, Rosbrien, Limerick and the

-intention to bring a Section 183 Notice to Full Council in this regard, for approval.--- 2
+intention to bring a Section 183 Notice to Full Council in this regard, for approval.
+---
+2

 The report, as circulated, was noted by Members.